 A payment must be made to the municipality before a subdivision is approved.
 All payments must be deposited to the municipality’s separate dedicated lands account.
 This account can only be used in accordance with the PDA and the Regulations, as outline in section 4 above.

 Deferral of the Municipal Reserve Requirement

 The dedication of municipal reserve may be deferred if the subdivision application includes land to be further subdivided.
 This might be an area to be subdivided in stages or a new parcel to be subdivided into lots later.

-When dedication is deferred the subdivision approving authority must register an interest on the title to the land from which the reserve will be provided.
-The interest formerly called a caveat informs future owners of the commitment.
-It may be withdrawn once the municipal reserve is provided or a monetary settlement is arranged.
+When dedication is deferred, the subdivision approving authority must register an interest on the title to the land from which the reserve will be provided in the future.
+The interest informs future owners of this commitment.
+The interest may be discharged once the dedication is met by land, money, or a combination of the two.

-An interest can be registered on the title to a parcel being created or on the title to other land to be subdivided.
+An interest can be registered on the title of land being created or on the title of other land to be subdivided.